 As part of the commitment from The FA and County FAs to continually improve the opportunities for disabled players, 13 Regional Talent Hubs have been put in place across the Country.
 These Talent Hubs will give young footballers aged 7-11 years and 12-16 years who have cerebral palsy, hearing impairments or are partially sighted the opportunity to progress into a talent development programme, the FA Player Pathway and possibly into the elite England Impairment Specific squads.

-For more information on our local FA Regional Disability Talent Hubs, please contact Jason Lee, Disability Football Development Officer at Gloucestershire FA: Jason.Lee@gloucestershirefa.com
+For more information on our local FA Regional Disability Talent Hubs, please contact Nick Hawkins using the details on this page.

-Somerset FA works closely with all 14 special schools in the area together with mainstream schools to support players with a disability.
-We provide an expansive Inclusive Schools League which offers schools and players a competitive league structure each season.
+Somerset FA works closely with special schools in the area together with mainstream schools to support players with a disability.
+In partnership with Somerset Schools FA, we run our Inclusive Schools League from March – June of each academic year and a central venue to provide them competitive opportunities that schools/students wouldn’t normally be able to take up.

-Somerset FA work closely with all FE/HE providers in the county to offer opportunities to all students with a disability the opportunity to access football through links to local football clubs and 23 recreational turn up and play centres throughout Somerset.
+Somerset FA also work closely with FE/HE providers in the county to offer opportunities to all students with a disability the opportunity to access football through links to local football clubs and England Disability Football Recreational Centres.